Cannabinoid receptor 1: Hippocampal formation

-CB1 mRNA transcripts are abundant in GABAergic interneurons of the hippocampus, indirectly reflecting the expression of these receptors and elucidating the established effect of cannabinoids on memory.
+CB_{1} mRNA transcripts are abundant in GABAergic interneurons of the hippocampus, indirectly reflecting the expression of these receptors and elucidating the established effect of cannabinoids on memory.
 These receptors are densely located in cornu ammonis pyramidal cells, which are known to release glutamate.
 Cannabinoids suppress the induction of LTP and LTD in the hippocampus by inhibiting these glutamatergic neurons.
 By reducing the concentration of glutamate released below the threshold necessary to depolarize the postsynaptic NMDA receptor, a receptor known to be directly related to the induction of LTP and LTD, cannabinoids are a crucial factor in the selectivity of memory.
 These receptors are highly expressed by GABAergic interneurons as well as glutamatergic principal neurons.
 However, a higher density is found within GABAergic cells.
 This means that, although synaptic strength/frequency, and thus potential to induce LTP, is lowered, net hippocampal activity is raised.
 In addition, CB_{1} receptors in the hippocampus indirectly inhibit the release of acetylcholine.
 This serves as the modulatory axis opposing GABA, decreasing neurotransmitter release.
 Cannabinoids also likely play an important role in the development of memory through their neonatal promotion of myelin formation, and thus the individual segregation of axons.

 Basal ganglia

-CB1 receptors are expressed throughout the basal ganglia and have well-established effects on movement in rodents.
+CB_{1} receptors are expressed throughout the basal ganglia and have well-established effects on movement in rodents.
 As in the hippocampus, these receptors inhibit the release of glutamate or GABA transmitter, resulting in decreased excitation or reduced inhibition based on the cell they are expressed in.
 Consistent with the variable expression of both excitatory glutamate and inhibitory GABA interneurons in both the basal ganglia's direct and indirect motor loops, synthetic cannabinoids are known to influence this system in a dose-dependent triphasic pattern.
 Decreased locomotor activity is seen at both higher and lower concentrations of applied cannabinoids, whereas an enhancement of movement may occur upon moderate dosages.
 However, these dose-dependent effects have been studied predominately in rodents, and the physiological basis for this triphasic pattern warrants future research in humans.
 Effects may vary based on the site of cannabinoid application, input from higher cortical centers, and whether drug application is unilateral or bilateral.

 Cerebellum and neocortex

-The role of the CB1 receptor in the regulation of motor movements is complicated by the additional expression of this receptor in the cerebellum and neocortex, two regions associated with the coordination and initiation of movement.
+The role of the CB_{1} receptor in the regulation of motor movements is complicated by the additional expression of this receptor in the cerebellum and neocortex, two regions associated with the coordination and initiation of movement.
 Research suggests that anandamide is synthesized by Purkinje cells and acts on presynaptic receptors to inhibit glutamate release from granule cells or GABA release from the terminals of basket cells.
 In the neocortex, these receptors are concentrated on local interneurons in cerebral layers II-III and V-VI.
 Compared to rat brains, humans express more CB_{1} receptors in the cerebral cortex and amygdala and less in the cerebellum, which may help explain why motor function seems to be more compromised in rats than humans upon cannabinoid application.